arijeetsat/Python-Projects/README.md

 # Python-Projects

-1. Basic Python Program : Tic-Tac-Toe for 2 players.
+1. Tic-Tac-Toe for 2 players.